 Neurotransmitters vs Hormones

-• While hormones are produced by endocrine gland, neurotransmitters are produced at nerve terminals when triggered by an electrical impulse.
+• Hormones are produced by endocrine glands while neurotransmitters are produced by neurons.

 • Target cells of neurotransmitters can be specific neurons or other cells, whereas that of hormones can be some distance from endocrine gland.

 • Action of neurotransmitters is extremely fast, which could be up to few milliseconds.
 In contrast, effect of hormones could be last for a long period which could be in the range of few seconds to few days.

 • Hormones are able to regulate their target organs, whereas neurotransmitters are able to stimulate the postsynaptic membranes.